 Actually, it’s not so modern.
 Consider cats throughout history, and it’s clear that we’ve always been obsessed with the feline kind.

 For many years, researchers believed that cats first cuddled up to humans in ancient Egypt, an assumption based largely on the frequent appearance of cats in Egyptian art and the discovery of carefully mummified cats in both human and feline graves.

-The Taming of the Cat reported that archeologists digging on the Mediterranean island of Cyprus in 2004 came across cat bones in a 9,500-year-old burial site.
+But it turns out that the Egyptians were not the first to cohabitate with cats: A 2009 article in Scientific American titled The Taming of the Cat reported that archeologists digging on the Mediterranean island of Cyprus in 2004 came across cat bones in a 9,500-year-old burial site.
 Scientists found a complete cat skeleton, positioned in a grave next to the bones of a human, suggesting that the cat was tame and had been buried with its owner.
 And, because wild cats are not indigenous to the island, scientists have concluded that the cats accompanied humans when they settled there.

 Cyprus is in the area known as the Fertile Crescent (which includes Mesopotamia, the land in and around the Tigris and Euphrates rivers).
 At this time in history, humans had evolved from hunters and gatherers into an agricultural society.
 This created plenty of feed stores in which cats would find lots of rodents.
 According to Scientific American, scientists believe this may have been the reason wild cats came out of the woods and began spending time closer to humans.

 And even scientists believe it was the cats — not the humans — who came up with the idea to live together.

 “We think what happened is that cats sort of domesticated themselves,” says Carlos Driscoll, a University of Oxford graduate student and one of the authors of a recent study published in Science Magazine that mapped the DNA of wild cats and domestic cats throughout the world to determine the origin and evolution of today’s house cat.